superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 Golden or evaluation datasets are crucial in the assessment of information retrieval systems.
 Often, evaluation datasets contain triplets of queries, document ids, and relevance scores.
 In RAG evaluation, queries are replaced by **questions**, document id is replaced by **chunk_id, chunk text, an answer, or a ground truth**, and instead of relevance scores, we leverage **context texts** to provide an optimal evaluation record.
 Optionally, we could add **question complexity level** - our RAG system may perform better answering questions of a certain difficulty level.

 But generating numerous Question-Context-Answer samples by hand from reference data would not only be tedious but also inefficient.
 Furthermore, questions crafted by individuals may not achieve the complexity needed for effective evaluation, thereby diminishing the assessment's accuracy.
-If manually creating RAG evaluation dataset is not a feasible solution, what would be? **What's an efficient and effective way of creating our RAG evaluation dataset**?
+If manually creating a RAG evaluation dataset is not a feasible solution, what should you do instead? **What's an efficient and effective way of creating our RAG evaluation dataset**?

 Fortunately, we can use the Hugging Face Datasets library to build our evaluation datasets efficiently and effectively.
 Using this library, we build two Hugging Face datasets: [Source Documentation Dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc) - a dataset with all documentation text with their sources, and an [Evaluation Dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) - our "golden set" or reference standard, leveraged for evaluation purposes.

-**Generating the questions
+Now that we have our datasets in place, let's turn to generating question - answer (ground-truth) pairs.

+### Generating question - answer (ground truth) pairs

 To make a set of questions that are clear, concise, and related to the information in the source documents, we need to use targeted snippets - selected because they contain relevant information.

->  💡 Note: Some of the techniques below may involve using **OpenAI** to generate the questions on the chunked document.
+We compare three methods of generating question-answer pairs.
+Our first two methods - T5 and OpenAI - are well-known and widely used.
+These are alternatives to our third method - RAGAS.
+T5 is cost free, but requires some manual effort. ~OpenAI lets you define prompts and questions on the basis of intended use.
+T5 and OpenAI provide a good comparison context for RAGAS.

-### Method 1 - Using T5
+**Method 1 - using T5**

-Our first method uses the [T5](https://huggingface.co/docs/transformers/en/model_doc/t5) model.
+Our first method employs the [T5 model](https://huggingface.co/docs/transformers/en/model_doc/t5).
 Make sure to have `pip install transformers` before you try using T5.

 ```python
 from transformers import T5ForConditionalGeneration, T5TokenizerFast